|Pfc. Vernon Maxwell

 Pfc.
 Vernon M. Pendley was born on August 5, 1921,

 in Provo, Kentucky, to Pearl C. Pendley &

 Laura Ann Pendley.
 He was raised on Provo

 Road, Provo County, Kentucky, with his four

 sisters and three brothers.
 It is known that

 he completed high school.

 The 192nd Tank Battalion was sent to Camp Polk, Louisiana, in the late summer of 1941, to take part in maneuvers.
-After the maneuvers, on the side of a hill, the battalion learned they were being sent overseas.
-According to members of the battalion, General George Patton told them the news.
-Men too old to go overseas were released from federal service.
-Replacements for these men came from the 753rd Tank Battalion.
+After the maneuvers, The battalion was ordered to Camp Polk instead of returning to Ft.
+Knox.
+On the side of a hill, the battalion learned they were being sent overseas.
+The decision to send the battalion to the Philippines may have been made as early was August 15, 1941.

 At six in the morning, the officers of the two tank battalions were called to the radio room at the fort.
 They were ordered to return to their platoons at the perimeter of Clark Airfield.
 The 192nd had been assigned to the southern portion of the airfield while the 194th Tank Battalion protected the northern portion of the airfield.
 The tankers watched that morning as the sky was filled with American planes.
 At noon, the planes landed and the pilots went to lunch.
 At 12:45, the tankers watched as 54 planes approached the airfield.
 As they watched, the saw "raindrops" falling from the planes.
 When bombs began exploding, the soldiers knew the planes were Japanese.